-Considering that the Dungeon is a dark, dank place filled with moist corners and rotting corpses, it's no surprise that it contains countless creepy-crawlies ranging in size from freakishly huge to terrifyingly gargantuan.
-Crawl's many arthropods are some of the weaker opponents you'll encounter, but they shouldn't be underestimated; a great many of them have poisonous bites or stings, more than a few also come with exotic and dangerous special abilities, and they tend to come in swarms.
+Considering that the Dungeon is a dark, dank place filled with moist corners and rotting corpses, it's no surprise that it contains countless arthropods ranging in size from freakishly huge to terrifyingly gargantuan.
+These creepy-crawlies are some of the weaker opponents you'll encounter, but they shouldn't be underestimated; a great many of them have poisonous bites or stings, more than a few also have exotic and dangerous special abilities, and they tend to come in swarms.
 While there are some exceptions, vulnerability to poison is a common arthropod weakness.
 They lack internal skeletons, so Necromancers are unable to raise them as skeletons (they may still be zombified, however).

 Arthropods in general are fairly common throughout the Dungeon and the Lair, but certain varieties are quite common in other areas.
 The Spider's Nest in particular is full of spiders (among other bugs).

 t Fire crab - Scuttling pyromaniac menaces that turn the Dungeon into a furnace with their fiery breath.

 y Killer bee - Painful alone and deadly in swarms, these pack hunters are a menace to the unprepared.